 |---|---|---|---|---|---|---|

-| Ahnapee (Algoma) Record | Dredge | Kewaunee | 1916-04-21 | 2 | Dredge Kewaunee finished her work at Kewaunee.
-The dredge and tug Industry left for Milwaukee. | |
+| Ahnapee (Algoma) Record | Dredge | Kewaunee | 1920-04-30 | 1 | The dredge Kewaunee and tug Industry pulled into port enroute from Kewaunee to Menominee. | |

-| Ahnapee (Algoma) Record | Dredge | Kewaunee | 1916-10-06 | 2 | Kewaunee.
-Work at Milwaukee is said to be urgent.
-The dredge Kewaunee and tug Industry are expected to leave Kewaunee between the 10th and 15th of this month. | |
+| Ahnapee (Algoma) Record | Dredge | Kewaunee | 1918-08-02 | 1 | Dredge Kewaunee and the tug Industry are busy in the local harbor. | |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.